Ĥ: Reported end

 ⟨Ĥ⟩ was always the least frequent letter in Esperanto orthography, (Note: Although 'Ĥ' usually has more dictionary entries than the letter 'Ĵ', ⟨ĵ⟩ is part of the common -aĵo suffix, which is why it occurs more frequently.) occurring mostly in words with Greek etymologies, where it represented a Romanized chi (in fact its name in the Kalocsay abecedary, ĥi, was most likely inspired by this usage).
-Since chi is pronounced /[k]/ in most languages, neologistic equivalents soon appeared in which ⟨ĥ⟩ was replaced by ⟨k⟩, such as teĥniko → tekniko ("technology") and ĥemio → kemio ("chemistry").
-Such changes were probably due to the 'k' sound being easier to pronounce by most European speakers, and the resulting word sounding more similar to the native equivalent.
-Some other replacements followed different patterns, such as ĥino → ĉino ("Chinese [person]").
+Since chi is pronounced /[k]/ in most languages, neologistic equivalents soon appeared using ⟨k⟩ instead, being easier to pronounce by most European speakers and the resulting word sounding more similar to their native equivalent (especially in Fundamento de Esperanto's English and French languages), such as teĥniko → tekniko ("technology") and ĥemio → kemio ("chemistry").
+These additions and replacements came very early and were in general use by World War I.

-These additions and replacements came very early and were in general use by World War I. Since then, the end of ⟨ĥ⟩ has been often discussed, but has never really happened.
+Since then, the end of ⟨ĥ⟩ has been often discussed, but has never really happened.
 In modern times (post-World War II), no new coinages intended to replace words with ⟨ĥ⟩ in them have seen general use, with the notable of exception of koruso for ĥoro ("chorus").
-Some words originally containing a ⟨ĥ⟩ are preferred to existing replacements (old or new), such as ĥaoso vs. kaoso ("chaos").
+Some other replacements followed different patterns, such as ĥino → ĉino ("Chinese [person]").

 Several words commonly use ⟨ĥ⟩, particularly those not derived from Greek words (ĥano ("khan"), ĥoto ("jota"), Liĥtenŝtejno ("Liechtenstein"), etc.) or those in which there is another word that uses "k" in that context.
 The latter include: